the 60's

 No photo available of the historic Cooper & Melin Record Shop at 616 S. Polk.

-Heath Furniture store at 7th & Tyler St. The Chase Bank/SPS Tower is there today.
+Heath Furniture store at 7th & Tyler St. The First Bank Southwest Tower is there today.

 The Federal Building and Downtown U.S. Post Office